GraceFu/CMPUT404-F21-Project/README.md

 5. `python3 manage.py createsuperuser` to create an admin account.
 Fill the information for signing up.
 6. `python3 manage.py runserver`.
 After this, you should be able to access the app on your local host.

+### Admin Control
+Since we do not have a separate admin panel yet, admin can now approve new users' signup requests by visiting `localhost/admin` and manually activate users.

 ## Documentation

 Internal documentation is inside /docs folder.
 You can `cd docs` or visit the links below.